ppp-kohe/autogui/README.md

 Thus the user code of the property for an embedded component should be defined as *a getter method that caches the returned component as a field*.
 For a property of the embedded component, the library executes the method within the event-dispatching thread.
-An returned embedded component will be added as a sub-compoennt of the owner object-pane.
+A returned embedded component will be added as a sub-compoennt of the owner object-pane.

 #### Embedding component to your Swing applications